juliettewoodrow/dpo_feedback/README.md

-### Improving Generative AI Student Feedback: Direct Preference Optimization with Teachers in the Loop
+## Improving Generative AI Student Feedback: Direct Preference Optimization with Teachers in the Loop

+This page documents the setup used for our paper Improving Generative AI Student Feedback: Direct Preference Optimization with Teachers in the Loop.
+We include prompt templates, fine-tuning strategy, and computational resources.

+Coming Summer 2025